DeclarativeHub/Bond/README.md

   .bidirectionalBind(to: usernameTextField.reactive.text)
 ```

 Bond is also great for observing various different events and asynchronous tasks.
-For example, you could observe a notification just like this:
+For example, you could observe a notification like this:

 ```swift
 NotificationCenter.default.reactive.notification("MyNotification")